 LOST AT SEA

-The metaphor ‘lost at sea’ is as ubiquitous as the sea itself, even if the original meaning has diminished.
+The metaphor “lost at sea” is as ubiquitous as the sea itself, even if the original meaning has diminished.
 The fear of being washed into the merciless ravages of the ocean has enlivened the imagination of many writers, filmmakers and poets.
-When we hear the phrase ‘lost at sea’ we visualise images of destruction and wreckage.
-This piece invites the viewer to reimagine ‘getting lost’ in relation to its counterpart, ‘being found’.
+When we hear the phrase “lost at sea”, we visualise images of destruction and wreckage.
+This piece invites the viewer to reimagine “getting lost” in relation to its counterpart, “being found”.
 Floating on the sea with no immediate reference point other than diminishing shades of blue, the viewer is invited to contemplate the empty horizon as a tranquil place full of opportunity and freedom.
-An invitation to rest and hear the quiet voice of your inner self is here.

-The method of creating the patterning in this shibori is simple.
-Long panels of cotton are rolled up using a cord and gathered into a ‘doughnut’ shape and then dipped 2-4 times into the indigo vat.
-The absorbancy of the cotton and the resists created by the compressed folds of material make the shapes and shades seen in the fabric.
+To create the patterning in this shibori, long panels of cotton were rolled up around a cord and gathered into a ‘doughnut’ shape.
+The cotton bundles were dipped 2-4 times into the indigo vat.
 The outer layers absorb and oxidise to a deep shade of dense indigo blue.
-The mid-layers contain watery patterning and the inner layers a bare whisper of palest blue.
+The mid-layers contain watery patterning, and the inner layers a bare whisper of palest blue.
 This piece uses recycled cotton.